How Much Does Workmans’ Comp Pay for a Back Injury?

 • Coverage of your medical treatments and rehabilitative expenses

-• A cash settlement based on your foregone earnings due to the injury and calculated proportionally on how severe your back injury is.
+• A cash settlement based on your foregone earnings due to the injury is calculated proportionally based on how severe your back injury is.

 FAQ